Schedule an Event

 - Enter Event Name.
 This field is limited to 40 characters.
 If you have a longer title, please put a short descriptive name in this field then add your longer title as the first line in the description field.
 Only include the name of an individual if it is easily recognizable to a broad audience or the Hamilton Community.
 See sample event names.

 - Enter Event Description.
 The description appears on the website calendar.
 The description should not be the same as the event name, and the event location and time do not need to be included.
+The description of your event should include the following (if applicable): long name of the event, full name of any acronyms you used in the Event Name, a concise but detailed description of the event, the cost, a link for more info or event website (please use the “insert/edit link” button above the description field), registration info, speaker’s bio, sponsoring organization(s) or funding source(s).
 Please be as complete as possible.
 This calendar is used by many different audiences and you will ensure appropriate and engaged attendees if you describe your event in detail.
 It is recommended to include a speaker's biography particularly if the presenter is not widely known.
 See sample event descriptions.

 - Enter Time of Event.
 Enter the time you want the actual event to begin in the Event Start field and the time you anticipate the event ending in the Event End field.
 If you will have any service providers setting up for your event or if you would like some time to set up or take down please click "yes" under Additional Time below the Event Time then indicate how much time is needed for set up and/or takedown.
 DO NOT include the set up time in the actual start time of the event as this will cause confusion for possible attendees referencing the calendar and for any support service providers.